sqrew/tunes/book/src/synthesis/effects.md

 #### Sidechaining / Ducking

 The compressor supports **sidechaining** - using one signal to control compression of another.
-This is essential for EDM "pumping" effects and professional mixing.
+This is commonly used for EDM "pumping" effects and mixing applications.

 ```rust
 let mut comp = Composition::new(Tempo::new(128.0));